apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

 | Property | Description |
 |:---- |:---- |
 | `yarn.scheduler.capacity.<queue-path>.disable_preemption` | This configuration can be set to `true` to selectively disable preemption of application containers submitted to a given queue.
 This property applies only when system wide preemption is enabled by configuring `yarn.resourcemanager.scheduler.monitor.enable` to *true* and `yarn.resourcemanager.scheduler.monitor.policies` to *ProportionalCapacityPreemptionPolicy*.
 If this property is not set for a queue, then the property value is inherited from the queue's parent.
 Default value is false.
+| `yarn.scheduler.capacity.<queue-path>.intra-queue-preemption.disable_preemption` | This configuration can be set to *true* to selectively disable intra-queue preemption of application containers submitted to a given queue.
+This property applies only when system wide preemption is enabled by configuring `yarn.resourcemanager.scheduler.monitor.enable` to *true*, `yarn.resourcemanager.scheduler.monitor.policies` to *ProportionalCapacityPreemptionPolicy*, and `yarn.resourcemanager.monitor.capacity.preemption.intra-queue-preemption.enabled` to *true*.
+If this property is not set for a queue, then the property value is inherited from the queue's parent.
+Default value is *false*.

 ###Reservation Properties